 Information to Applicant

-Equal Opportunity Employer: All qualified candidates will receive consideration without regard to race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity ore expression, family responsibilities, matriculation, genetic information, disability or political affiliation.
+Equal Opportunity Employer: The District of Columbia Government is an Equal Opportunity Employer.
+All qualified candidates will receive consideration without regard to race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, family responsibilities, matriculation, physical handicap, or political affiliation.

 Notice of Non-Discrimination: In accordance with the D.C.
 Human Rights Act of 1977, as amended, D.C.
 Official Code, Section 2-1401.01 et. seq., (Act) the University of the District of Columbia does not discriminate on the basis of actual or perceived: race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, genetic information, disability.
 Sexual harassment is a form of sex discrimination which is also prohibited by the Act.
 In addition, harassment based on any of the above protected categories is prohibited by the Act.
 Discrimination in violation of the Act will not be tolerated.
 Violators will be subject to disciplinary action.

 Veterans Preference: Applicants claiming veteran’s preference must submit official proof at the time of application.

 Visa Sponsorship: At this time, the University of the District of Columbia does not provide sponsorship for visas (e.g. H-1B).
 This job is also ineligible for Optional Practical Training (OPT).